LDV Pilot: Sherpa K2 Series (1982–1984)

 With export sales dropping dramatically and the Sherpa losing market share to the Transit and other, newer competitors, British Leyland seriously considered letting the Sherpa wither on the vine and exiting the sector.
 But, instead, a limited program of updates was launched and the short lived Sherpa K2 made its first appearance in June 1982.
 It had a neater appearance (using a black vertically slatted grille which gave it a family resemblance to the Range Rover) and much improved side access to the load bay.
 Driver comfort and NVH levels were particular targets for improvement.
-One major difference, although not easily noticed, was new doors and B-pillar; the B-pillar on the original model leaned slightly forward, obscuring the driver's vision and hindering access.
+One major difference, although not easily noticed, was new doors and B-pillar; the B-pillar on the original model leaned slightly forward (a legacy from the Morris J4 derived bodyshell), obscuring the driver's vision and hindering access.
 The side window was also enlarged, as were the windows on the rear doors.

 The Sherpa van could now be bought in 200, 230, 250 and 280 versions, reflecting the maximum GVW in tens of kilograms - 200 meaning 2 tonnes, 230 signifying 2.3, and so on.
 The crewbus and minibus continued in 250 form.
 Loadspace remained at 190 cuft, but a new "Hi Capacity" walk thru body was also offered, built on either the 255 or 280 chassis cab, and offering 330 cuft of loadspace.
 An optional Luton body took loadspace up to 460 cuft, again with a choice of basic chassis cab GVWs.

 The original, integral pick up had now been dropped in favour of a dropside pick up built on the Sherpa chassis-cab.
 The 255 and 280 chassis cabs were also available on their own, ready to receive bespoke bodywork.
 Engine availability continued unaltered, with 1.7 and 2.0 litre O series petrol units, the 1.8 litre B series diesel and the option of a Landi-Hartog LPG conversion, first introduced at the launch of Freight Rover the year before.
 A 4WD Sherpa van was also now offered.